thradams/cake/ownership.md

 static_debug(p);
 ```

-Pointers can have the state "null" or "not-null".
+References can have the state "null" or "not-null".

 The combination of "null or not-null" is also called "maybe-null".

 ```c
 T * owner p = 0;